Anne Light of Enterprise enrolls at James Madison University

-Enterprise resident Anne Light has enrolled at James Madison University for the fall 2020 semester.
-Light's selected major is biology.
+Enterprise resident Anne Light has enrolled at James Madison University in Harrisonburg, Va., for the fall 2020 semester.
+Light’s selected major is biology.

-Established in 1908, James Madison University is a community of 22,000 students and 4,000 faculty and staff nestled in the beautiful Shenandoah Valley.
-JMU offers 124 degree programs at the bachelor's, master's and doctoral levels, keeps classes small with a 16:1 student-to-faculty ratio and has the highest six-year graduation rate among its peer institutions at 84 percent.
+Established in 1908, James Madison University is a community of 22,000 students and 4,000 faculty and staff, nestled in the beautiful Shenandoah Valley.
+JMU offers 124 degree programs at the bachelor's, master's and doctoral levels, keeps classes small with a 16:1 student-to-faculty ratio and has the highest six-year graduation rate among its peer institutions at 84%.

-JMU is quickly gaining a national reputation, and ranks as the most recommended university in the nation by students.
-As the No. 2 Best Public Regional University in the South, students enjoy unusually engaged relationships with world-class faculty, access to top-notch NCAA Division 1 athletics and state-of-the art amenities.
-Once students graduate they join an esteemed network of around 140,000 Dukes across the globe, giving of their time, talent and treasure to the university.

 Get local news delivered to your inbox!